IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 date: 2025-10-2
 ---

+## The right to be free from discrimiantion
 Section 19 of the New Zealand Bill of Rights 1990 act affirms men's right to be free from discrimination:

 > **19 Freedom from discrimination**